LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Methodology

 \paragraph{Token-wise Anchor Selection.}

-To leverage this, the transformer is partitioned into three functional zones: preservation, interaction, and suppression, and representative layers from each zone are chosen as candidate anchors.
-The cross-layer fused representation \(\mathbf{H}_{\text{LISA}}\) is also included as a virtual anchor, expanding the anchor set to:
+To leverage this, we first partition the transformer into three zones---preservation, interaction, and suppression---and select representative layers from each zone to form an initial anchor set $\mathcal{A}_{\text{anchor}}$.
+Crucially, we retrieve the hidden states from these intermediate layers and pass them to the model's shared final classification head ($\text{LM Head}$) to obtain layer-wise logits ($\mathbf{L}_{\mathbf{H}, t}$) and token probabilities.
+The cross-layer fused representation \(\mathbf{H}_{\text{LISA}}\) is computed from this set (as defined in Eq.~\ref{eq:layerwise_fusion}), and is then included as an additional candidate for the final token-wise fusion.